gcicceri/ICBS/README.md

 ## Features Dataset

-The **features dataset** used in this study is hosted on Google Drive and can be accessed through the following link:
+The **features dataset** used in this study is hosted on Google Drive and can be accessed (upon formal request) through the following link:

 [Download Dataset from Google Drive](https://drive.google.com/drive/folders/1UbIeW3qhQhEdY1f0Y4WVllvgRvqyh7vL?usp=drive_link)